Skip to content

 What it does:

-• Makes processes ready for execution or deployment
+• Makes new processes/modules/variables/dependencies ready for run or push

 yepcode run <process-slug> --parameters <filepath | stringified-json>